|

 essential for control.

-The effects of botrytis for a peony
+The effects of botrytis on peonies

 Leaf blotch develops during warm, moist weather.
 Dark purple spots form on the